-Provisions of the 2018 Plan, as amended Description Share Reserve: Total of 4,200,000 shares of our Company's common stock.
-The reserved shares will be reduced (i) by one share for each share granted pursuant to awards awarded under the 2018 Plan, as amended, and (ii) to the extent cash is delivered in lieu of shares of common stock upon the exercise of a stock appreciation right, our Company will be deemed to have issued the number of shares of common stock which it was entitled to issue upon such exercise.
+amended Description Share Reserve: Total of 5,700,000 shares of the Company's common stock.
+The reserved shares will be reduced (i) by one share for each share granted pursuant to awards awarded under the 2018 Plan, as amended, and (ii) to the extent cash is delivered in lieu of shares of common stock upon the exercise of a stock appreciation right, the Company will be deemed to have issued the number of shares of common stock which it was entitled to issue upon such exercise.
 Award Types: Incentive and nonstatutory stock options Stock appreciation rights ("SARs") Restricted stock awards Restricted stock unit awards ("RSUs") Dividend equivalent rights Vesting: Determined by our Board of Directors or a committee designated by our Board, subject to a minimum twelve month vesting schedule.
-Repricing: Repricing of outstanding stock awards is not permitted without the approval of our Company's stockholders, except for certain proportionate capitalization adjustments as set forth in the 2018 Plan, as amended.
+Repricing: Repricing of outstanding stock awards is not permitted without the approval of the Company's stockholders, except for certain proportionate capitalization adjustments as set forth in the 2018 Plan, as amended.
 2018 Plan, as amended, Termination Date: March 31, 2031